Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces: Experimental Details

 \subsubsection{Algorithm Details, Model Architectures, and Hyperparameters}

-We employ multiple unmasking (see the last paragraph of \Cref{sec:prelim} and \Cref{app:masked_diffusion}) with $K_{\rm min}=K_{\rm max}=4$, \ie, our forward kernel $\pright$ unmasks 4 elements at each step, while we use single-step unmasking for evaluation.
-We adopt the Swendsen-Wang algorithm \citep{swendsenwang1986mcsimulation,swendsenwang1987critical} for off-policy MCMC exploration.
-We use the same ViT architecture with a rotary position embedding as MDNS, which is described in \Cref{app:ising_potts_baselines}, and AdamW \citep{adamw} as optimiser. \Cref{tab:hyperparams_ising_potts} shows the hyperparameters we used for the Ising and Potts experiments.
+For all learning-based methods, we use the same ViT architecture with a rotary position embedding as in MDNS, which is described in \Cref{app:ising_potts_baselines}, and AdamW \citep{adamw} as optimiser.
+We anneal the target temperature during training to improve training; see \cref{app:ablation_temp_annealing} for the ablation study.
+For TB and LV, we employ multiple unmasking (see the last paragraph of \Cref{sec:prelim}, \Cref{app:masked_diffusion}, and results in \Cref{app:ablation_masking_schedule}) with $K_{\rm min}=K_{\rm max}=4$, \ie, our forward kernel $\pright$ unmasks 4 elements at each step, while we use single-step unmasking for evaluation.
+We use single unmasking for MDNS.
+For off-policy training, we use the importance-weighted buffer as described in \cref{sec:offpolicy}, and the Swendsen-Wang algorithm \citep{swendsenwang1986mcsimulation,swendsenwang1987critical} for MCMC exploration. \Cref{tab:hyperparams_ising_potts} lists the hyperparameters used for the Ising and Potts experiments.